UVic-Data-Science-for-SE/course/modules/intro-basics/intro.md

 * Explore vs. confirm
   * Confirm: verify data support/reject hypothesis
 * Hard to draw a line (Hullman and Gelman, 2021)
-* Better intuition: explore means comparing data (typically visually) to an pseudo-statistical model (our prior).
+* Better intuition: explore means comparing data (typically visually) to a pseudo-statistical model (our prior).
-* Then, create a more statistical model and compare alternatives.
+* Then, create a more rigorous statistical model and compare alternatives.

 ----